 Can I give/sell my ticket to others?

 You can give away or sell your ticket as long as you don’t make a profit.
-You must change the name on the ticket before the festival begins (November 7th).
+You must change the name on the ticket before the festival begins on 7th November.
 You should contact Tix to change the name and other profiles to those of new ticket holder.
 The new name on the ticket should match with the name on the photo ID when the new ticket holder collects their wristband (see ‘Festival Wristband Collection’).

 Do I need a special ticket for particular performances?